top of page

 Johnnie's Top 1,000 MLB Players of All-Time: 976-1,000

 Lists.
 As baseball fans and sports fans in general, we love lists.
 Greatest this, best that, most valuable whoever...we can't get enough.
 These endless lists invite argument and debate.
 Well, here is another list.
 However, this one is a bit longer than most.
 Don't worry.
 I won't be spitting out a thousand baseball players in one article.
-They will be split up among 40 articles as a series that should last until mid-March.
+They will be split up among 40 articles as a series that should last through the end of the season.

 Let's Celebrate MLB's History